 This week’s Clinical Tip shares another sample entry from our Q&A Treasure Chest, a database with hundreds of entries to support students with their patient and client work.
 Unlimited access is included as part of our Core 101 Semester program.
-(Click the link to be notified when we open registration for our next semester.)
+Registration is open Now!

 A question from a Practitioner:

 Hi Tracy!
 I’m looking for some insight on potential root causes of restless leg syndrome, or what I believe to be restless leg syndrome.
 This client has had it off and on for a few years.
 In the past she thinks it was triggered when she ate very salty foods or drank alcohol.
 She hasn’t had it in well over a year.
 Now, however, she is 6 months pregnant, and it’s come back with a vengeance.
 It generally acts up after she gets into bed and is trying to get to sleep.
 From my research I know that iron or magnesium deficiency may be at play….and that both are “normal” during pregnancy.
 She takes a magnesium glycinate supplement and uses magnesium oil on skin daily (she finds replenishing magnesium significantly helps with morning sickness!) and has increased meat consumption since learning she was pregnant.